 Changing the scale of your embroidery makes a big difference.
 Tiny stitching becomes cuter, and giant stitching becomes more impressive.
 And who doesn't want to create something impressive?

-The technique for stitching at a larger-than-normal is much easier than you might expect, and only requires simple supplies and your favorite stitches.
+The technique for stitching larger-than-normal is much easier than you might expect, and only requires simple supplies and your favorite stitches.

 Embroidery artist Jenny Hart has created several giant pieces, including one worked with only running stitch.

 The embroidery pictured above isn't huge, but it's only a sample to show what this kind of stitching looks like, with embroidery floss, thimble, and scissors for scale.

 If you were to look closely, you would be able to count exactly 111 stitches.
 When was the last time you were able to accurately count the number of stitches in a 4in x 7in piece of embroidery?

 Something this size typically has many more stitches, but the magic of giant stitching means that fewer stitches cover a larger area.
 In fact, enlarging a design to giant proportions won't add a lot of time to your stitching.
 Your embroidery time will only extend a bit as you follow a few tips that will give you the best results possible.

 - Embroidery floss in a color of your choice